 The following permits shall be required, if applicable.

 (c) EPA 404 Wetlands Permit – This permit is filed with the US Army Corp of Engineers.
 It is applicable for all wetlands within a development.
 This will apply to all wetlands depending upon the presence of water, soil type, and vegetation as determined in a Wetlands Delineation Report.
 All "waters of the US" are affected to the normal high water mark.
 No fee is typically required for this permit.
 A letter of non-regulated wetlands may be applicable.
 Any mitigation that may be required must be done prior to recording a Final Plat.
-A copy of the permit must be submitted to the City prior to the preconstruction meeting for the proposed development.
+A copy of the approved permit must be submitted to the City prior to the preconstruction meeting for the proposed development.
 Any appropriate fees must be paid.

-(b) Existing nursery and agricultural operations conducted as a permitted main or accessory use.
+(2) Exemptions: A UPDES General Permit is not required for existing nursery and agricultural operations conducted as a permitted main or accessory use.

 (3) Application review fees: The fee for review of the construction pollution prevention plan shall be established by the Layton City Council in the City's Consolidated Fee Schedule.
 The fees shall be paid prior to the issuance of any building permit or construction activity for the development.

 (4) Waivers for providing SWPPP: Every development shall provide for a SWPPP as required by this ordinance, unless a written request is filed to waive this requirement.
 Requests to waive the SWPPP requirements shall be submitted to the Public Works Department for approval.

 (a) The minimum requirements for SWPPP may be waived in whole or in part upon written request of the applicant, provided that at least one of the following conditions applies: